Rob Roy MacGregor: Jacobite risings

-Along with many Highland clansmen, at the age of eighteen Rob Roy MacGregor together with his father joined the Jacobite rising of 1689 led by John Graham, 1st Viscount Dundee, and Sir Ewen Cameron of Lochiel, to support the Stuart King James VII, whose flight from Britain following the Glorious Revolution of 1688 had been declared by the English Convention Parliament to be an abdication, then in Scotland the Convention of Estates adopted the Claim of Right and declared that James had forfeited the Scottish throne.
+Along with many Highland clansmen, at the age of eighteen Rob Roy MacGregor together with his father joined the Jacobite rising of 1689 led by John Graham, 1st Viscount Dundee, and Sir Ewen Cameron of Lochiel, to support the Stuart King James VII.
+James's flight from Britain following the Glorious Revolution of 1688 had been declared by the English Convention Parliament to be an abdication, and then in Scotland the Convention of Estates had adopted the Claim of Right and declared that James had forfeited the Scottish throne.
 Although victorious in initial battles, Dundee was killed at the Battle of Killiecrankie in 1689, deflating the rising which then lost the Battle of Dunkeld.
-MacGregor's father was taken to jail, where he was held on high treason charges for two years.
-MacGregor's mother Margaret's health failed during Donald's time in prison.
+Rob Roy's father was taken to jail, where he was held on high treason charges for two years.
+Rob Roy's mother Margaret's health failed during Donald's time in prison.
 By the time Donald was finally released, his wife was dead.

-Like many other Scottish clan chiefs during the 17th and 18th centuries, MacGregor operated an extralegal Watch over the cattle herds of the Lowland gentry in return for black mail (protection money), which was used to feed the families of his tenants and clansmen.
+Like many other Scottish clan chiefs during the 17th and 18th centuries, Rob Roy operated an extralegal Watch over the cattle herds of the Lowland gentry in return for black mail (protection money), which was used to feed the families of his tenants and clansmen.
 Any cattle that were stolen from herds under his Watch were either retrieved or paid for in full.

-MacGregor became a respected cattleman—this was a time when cattle raiding and protection rackets, selling protection against theft, were commonplace means of earning a living.
+Rob Roy became a respected cattleman – this was a time when cattle raiding and protection rackets, selling protection against theft, were commonplace means of earning a living.
 MacGregor borrowed a large sum to increase his own cattle herd, but owing to the disappearance of his chief herder, who was entrusted with the money, MacGregor defaulted on his loan.

 Factor's Island (Gaelic: Eilean a' Bhàillidh), Loch Katrine, where Rob Roy once imprisoned the Duke's factor.

 His principal creditor, James Graham, 1st Duke of Montrose, then seized his lands.
-In a letter later circulated on his behalf and widely believed at the time, MacGregor alleged that Montrose had twice offered to forgive his debts in return for perjured testimony that would help to frame the Duke of Argyll for both high treason and Jacobitism.
-MacGregor further claimed that when he indignantly refused, he was branded an outlaw, and his wife and family were evicted from their house at Inversnaid, which was then burned down.
-MacGregor also claimed that John Murray, 1st Duke of Atholl offered him a full pardon under the same terms, which he also indignantly refused.
-In retaliation, MacGregor waged a private blood feud against Montrose, both raiding his cattle and robbing his rents.
+In a letter later circulated on his behalf and widely believed at the time, Rob Roy alleged that Montrose had twice offered to forgive his debts in return for perjured testimony that would help to frame John Campbell, 2nd Duke of Argyll for both high treason and Jacobitism.
+Rob Roy further claimed that when he indignantly refused, he was branded an outlaw, and his wife and family were evicted from their house at Inversnaid, which was then burned down.
+Rob Roy made also similar allegations against John Murray, 1st Duke of Atholl, which he also indignantly refused.
+In retaliation, Rob Roy waged a private blood feud against Montrose, both raiding his cattle and robbing his rents.

-Another version states that MacGregor's estates of Craigrostan and Ardess were forfeited for his part in the Jacobite rising of 1715.
+Another version states that Rob Roy's estates of Craigrostan and Ardess were forfeited for his part in the Jacobite rising of 1715.
 The Duke of Montrose then acquired the property in 1720 by open purchase from the Commissioners of Enquiry.